aminebizid/config_mania/README.md

 GetConfig(scope, version)       # Gets all the config keys of the requested version

-Subscribe(scope, version)            # Fires an event if the config changed Subscribe(scope, key, version)       # Fires an event if the config changed Subscribe(scope, keys, version)      # Fires an event if the config changed
+Subscribe(scope, version)            # Recieve an event if the version config changed Subscribe(scope, key, version)       # Recieve an event if the version config changed for a given key Subscribe(scope, keys, version)      # Recieve an event if the version config changed for a given keys
 ```